 The Honors Program Fellowship

-Are you an academically-talented student looking to start college in Fall 2017, if only you could find an exceptional learning environment AND full scholarship support?
+Are you an academically-talented student looking to start college in fall 2022, if only you could find an exceptional learning environment AND substantial scholarship support?
 The Honors Program Fellowship could be your answer!
-Print, complete and submit the application to get started:

 Then register through My Tri-C Space, or go to the Tri-C Course Search page for up-to-the-minute course information:

-Honors Program members are expected to engage in service ("Improve my community") and activities ("Improve me").
-Documented service and activities are required to qualify for the Graduate of the Honors Program credential; see the Honors Program Handbook for details.
-Print out the following forms and take them with you whenever you participate in Honors service or activities; turn them in to your Honors coordinator at the end of the semester.
+Honors program members are expected to engage in Honors activities.
+Documented activities are required to qualify for the Graduate of the Honors Program credential; see the Honors program handbook for details.
+Click the link below to submit Honors activity information.

-Special scholarships are available to members of the Honors Program in good standing or conditional status.
+Special scholarships are available to members of the Honors program in good standing or conditional status who enroll in and successfully complete Honors classes.
+These scholarships are awarded automatically - no application is required.
 Honors Program scholarships are available each fall and spring semester and, if funds remain, the summer term.
-Honors scholarship funds are limited and applications are processed in order of date received.
-See the Honors Scholarship Application for complete instructions and eligibility requirements.
+Honors scholarship funds are limited so enroll in Honors classes early!
+Use the link below to get more information about Honors Program scholarships.

-Students are encouraged to contact the Honors coordinator at their campus/site for information about the Honors Program.
+Students are encouraged to contact the Honors Program Faculty Coordinator at their campus/site for information about the Honors program.

 Western Campus / Brunswick Center